kanaria69/Mainecoco/README.md

-## What do you give a sick lemon?
-Lemonaid.
+## How do you know if there’s an elephant under your bed?
+Your head hits the ceiling!